pleabargain/EnglishHelpsYourCareer/idioms.business.md

 Let me make a few phone calls to try to get an answer to your question.
 I'll touch base with you later today.

-Can we chat later, I need to touch base with you on a couple of things.
+Can we chat later?
+I need to touch base with you on a couple of things.

-I don't know if I can join you for beers tonight!
+I don't know if I will be able join you for beers tonight!
 I need to touch base with my wife first.

 </p>